lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 color look-up table for your auxiliary axis?
 In that case, click on "Aux Axis" in the left-lower panel of the Cube Plot window.
-In the new lower-right panel panel that appears, choose a different color paletter from the
+In the new lower-right panel that appears, choose a different color paletter from the
 "Aux Shader" drop-down menu.
 In the following case, the "Rainbow" color palette was chosen: